 Goods and freedoms, so the suggestion goes, are “owned” in the same way, so that our “property” in intangibles similarly to our property in tangibles is mediated by a right.
-The analogy between authorship and ownership sounds somewhat strained, however, since, as Hobbes stresses, ‘there can be no Propriety, no Dominion, no Mine and Thine distinct’ in nature (Malcolm 2012, 196), and yet the unlimited ‘Right of doing any action’ (Malcolm 2012, 244) he refers to in the passage has the unlimited remit of action of the right of nature (see Malcolm 2012, 198).
-It is true that the analogy gains some traction in light of the encompassing notion of property Hobbes embraces in chapter 18, extending to goods, words and actions.
-But this refers specifically to the civil condition, where exclusion-from-a-thing is framed around exclusive liberties to use that thing or indeed to do that action without being interfered with by others.
+The analogy between authorship and ownership sounds somewhat strained, however, since, as Hobbes stresses, ‘there can be no Propriety, no Dominion, no Mine and Thine distinct’ in nature (Malcolm 2012, 196; 1651, 63), and yet the unlimited ‘Right of doing any action’ (Malcolm 2012, 244; 1651, 81) he refers to in the passage has the unlimited remit of action of the right of nature (see Malcolm 2012, 198; 1651, 64).
+It is true that the analogy gains some traction in light of the encompassing notion of property Hobbes embraces in chapter 18, extending to goods, words, and actions.
+But this refers specifically to the civil condition, where exclusion-from-a-thing is framed around exclusive liberties to use that thing or indeed to do that action without being interfered with by others (Malcolm 2012, 274; 1651, 92).
 Since in the civil condition we have property in actions protected by exclusive rights, we can extend one such right in the sense of a liberty to a representative, and it then makes sense to say that we have property in what the representative does when acting on our extended right.
 Yet there are no such rights in nature, and if most of the sovereign’s rights are exclusive liberties, it is because we take on an obligation not to interfere by laying down our right to the same (Green 2015, 32-33).
 Returning to chapter 16, however, the fact remains that Hobbes is intent on drawing an isomorphism between the way we relate to possessions and the way in which we relate to actions as “things” we possess or have a claim to grounded on a right.
-This has a new implication for our understanding of authorisation.
-Authorising actions implies not one, but two things: as we have previously seen, it implies taking on responsibility for actions, which presupposes holding the power and capacities necessary for moral/legal responsibility; but as it has now been clarified, it also implies having or possessing a right to that action in the first instance.
-This much is spelled out by Hobbes in the conclusion he draws from the property analogy: ‘So that by Authority, is always understood a Right of doing any act; and done by Authority, done by Commission, or Licence from him whose right it is.’
-(Malcolm 2012, 244)
+This has a new implication for our understanding of authorization.
+Authorizing actions implies not one, but two things: as we have previously seen, it implies taking on responsibility for actions, which presupposes holding the power and capacities necessary for moral/legal responsibility; but as it has now been clarified, it also implies having or possessing a right to that action in the first instance.
+This much is spelled out by Hobbes in the conclusion he draws from the property analogy: ‘So that by Authority, is always understood a Right of doing any act; and done by Authority, done by Commission, or Licence from him whose right it is’ (Malcolm 2012, 244; 1651, 81).

-Hobbes’s conclusion, that to act by another’s authority is to act on a right originally belonging to that other, supports the reading of authorisation as an act extending rights to the representative (Gauthier 1969, 124; Copp 1980, 586; Skinner 1999, 9; Brito Vieira 2009, 152).
-This reading entails that: 1) an actor who has been authorised acts with the relevant right from the author; (2) who must therefore have owned that right in the first instance; and 3) that it is because of this original ownership that the author whose right it is must own up to what that other does when acting on his right.
+Hobbes’s conclusion, that to act by another’s authority is to act on a right originally belonging to that other, supports the reading of authorization as an act extending rights to the representative (Gauthier 1969, 124; Copp 1980, 586; Skinner 1999, 9; Brito Vieira 2009, 152).
+This reading entails that: 1) an actor who has been authorized acts with the relevant right from the author; (2) who must therefore have owned that right in the first instance; and 3) that it is because of this original ownership that the author whose right it is must own up to what that other does when acting on his right.
 Even though Hobbes runs the notions of authorship and ownership close together, to the point of making them virtually indistinct, this reference to an original right is necessary to carry over the distinctive idea of “authorship”: that is, of the author as he who is the originator of – or he who gives existence to – the actions in question.